AshV/AshV.github.IO/assigning-case-to-appropriate-team-user-using-plugin-in-dynamics-365-crm/ReadMe.md

 >[All Posts](https://www.ashishvishwakarma.com/posts/)

-In a recent project, I have worked on one interesting functionality, where I have written a plugin for a Case record to be triggered while assigning it to a Team, and it should fulfil these three requirements.
+In a recent project, I have worked on one interesting functionality, where I have written a plugin for a Case record to be triggered while assigning it to a Team, and it should fulfill these three requirements.

 1. If the Team has no users in it, Case should be assigned to the default queue of Team.